Hermann Stadium

-Hermann Stadium, or fully, Robert R. Hermann Stadium is located in Midtown St. Louis, Missouri, on the campus of Saint Louis University.
+Robert R. Hermann Stadium is a soccer-specific stadium located in Midtown St. Louis, Missouri, on the campus of Saint Louis University.
 The first game played was August 21, 1999.
 This is where both the Billiken men's and women's soccer teams play.

 Also, several other events take place here, such as pep rallies and the University's Relay For Life.
 The seating capacity of the stadium is 6,050.
 The stadium is named after Bob Hermann.

-The Billikens play on a regulation 120x75-yard soccer pitch.
+The Billikens play on a regulation 120x75-yard pitch.